Public transportation in Greater Cleveland has a long and proud history. Here is a timeline.

 - 1990, RTA rebuilt its rail station at Tower City.

 - April 28, 1942, The City-operated Cleveland Transit System (CTS) was formed.
 A three-man transit commission was set up to operate CTS as a separate department in Cleveland City government.

 - July 1, 1970, CTS employees began a 17-day strike.
 Ridership continued to fall.
 These events helped lead to the creation of a regional system.

 - 1974, In its last full year of operation, CTS operated with a net loss of $6.9 million, which was paid with reserve funds.
-This was the first year that the State of Ohio provided funding for capital projects.
-The fleet had 706 buses and 116 rapid cars, and operated 21.9 million vehicle miles annually.
+This was the first year that the State provided funding for capital projects.
+The fleet of 706 buses and 116 rapid cars operated 21.9 million vehicle miles annually.
 CTS completed the West Side rail shop in Brook Park.